samyapp/laravel-external-authentication/README.md

 has been called.

-This event will have the authenticated `User` model in its `$user` property which will have the values of the properties set by the remote authentication source.
+This event will have the authenticated `User` model in its `$user` property which will have the values of the properties set by the external authentication source.

 For a standard Laravel User model, you can just call `$event->user->save()` to sync it with your app database, e.g: